Children and young people

 Is the experience of FDSV the same for everyone?

-Some children and young people who share individual, socio-demographic and cultural characteristics may experience higher rates and/or different types of FDSV.
+Some children and young people who share individual, sociodemographic and cultural characteristics may experience higher rates and/or different types of FDSV.
 However, there are limited data and research that investigates experiences of FDSV among children and young people in many population groups.
 Available national data show that:

 - about 1 in 11 (9.4%) First Nations females and about 1 in 18 (5.5%) First Nations males aged 15–24 years in 2014–15 experienced physical family and domestic violence in the previous 12 months (ABS 2019b)

-- a higher proportion of injury hospitalisations where a perpetrator was specified in 2022–23 were FDV-related for First Nations people compared with non-Indigenous people for those aged 0–14 (59% compared with 53%), 15–19 (73% compared with 35%), and 20–24 (64% compared with 22%) (AIHW 2024a)
+- a higher proportion of hospitalisations involving FDV where a perpetrator was specified in 2023–24 were for First Nations people when compared with non-Indigenous people for those aged:

 - in 2016: